Table of Contents

 useQuickSelect bool

-A flag indicating whether to use the QuickSelect algorithm to compute the median.
+A flag indicating whether to use the QuickSelect algorithm (potentially faster, modifies input array copy) or sort-based method.

 Returns